 Try our recipe for a delicate and delicious Gluten Free Lemon Olive Oil Cake, best made with extra virgin olive oil.

-So, whether your olive oil comes from Italy, Spain, Greece, Tuscany, Portugal, Sicily, Tunisia, or good old Texas, there are tons of different varieties to pick from depending on if it's going to meet some high heat, serve as a salad dressing alongside some vinaigrette, be part of a rich marinade, or get drizzled over some veggies before going in the oven.
+So, whether your olive oil comes from Italy, Spain, Greece, Tuscany, Portugal, Sicily, Tunisia, or California, there are tons of different varieties to pick from depending on if it's going to meet some high heat, serve as a salad dressing alongside some vinaigrette, be part of a rich marinade, or get drizzled over some veggies before going in the oven.
 Any which way you choose, you'll be lucky enough to not only enjoy all the different flavors, but also the antioxidants and fatty acids that most olive oils can provide!